Specy/asm-editor/README.md

 You can embed the editor [here](https://asm-editor.specy.app/embed), by using an iframe, you can set the initial code and additional settings by passing them as query parameters.
 Which can be built by visiting the link above.

-## Assembler features

-The assembler has a few directives and features to simplify writing code.

-- equ directive to define constants
-- dc, ds, dcb directives to define data regions
-- org directive to set the origin of the code
-- expressions (like `$FF*10`) and many immediate representations.

-# Benchmarks
+# Benchmarks M68K

-The interpreter runs at round 50mhz on the browser and 60mhz natively (on my machine).
+The M68K interpreter runs at round 50mhz on the browser and 60mhz natively (on my machine).
 You can benchmark your own machine by running a loop, the time it took to run is shown in the bottom right of the console in the editor, the total time of each execution is shown. example code:

 ```asm